pages-cms/hunvreus.github.com/_posts/2013-01-25-dropping-the-drop.md

 - **Acquia's success**, which I applaude, was effectively starting to asphixiate the top-end of the market.
 - **A growing cheap labor** in the form of offshore shops with low rates, which despite they lack of expertise were effectively dragging the perception of value down, making it harder to extract margins.
 - **A thin middle market**.
-Budget-wise, we often found clients on each end of the spectrum, which made it hard for us to generate steady sales cycles.
-Drupal has a certain overhead to "just get started", and this can make it hard to operate a shop with the low-end of th
+Budget-wise, we often found clients on either end of the spectrum, which made it hard for us to generate steady sales cycles.
+Drupal has a substantial overhead to "just get started", which can make it hard to deal with smaller budgets.

 ### A few other factors